awab-hassan/21-LAMBDA-DASHBOARD-PYTHON/README.md

 # lambda-dashboard-generator

 A Python 3 CLI that auto-generates a CloudWatch dashboard covering every Lambda function in your AWS account, grouped by service.
-Creates, updates, or deletes a single dashboard named `LambdaPerformanceMonitoring` from a one-shot script — no IaC, no manual widget editing.
+Creates, updates, or deletes a single dashboard named `LambdaPerformanceMonitoring` from a one-shot script, no manual widget editing.

 ## How It Works